One-sample t-test and z-test

 Use the z-test when the true variance σ² of the population is known.

-Both the Student's t-test and the z-test are said to be parametric as their use requires the assumption that the samples are distributed normally.
+These two tests are said to be parametric as their use requires the assumption that the samples are distributed normally.
 Moreover, it also assumed that the observations are independent and identically distributed.
+The normality of the distribution can be tested beforehand using the normality tests.

 Two-tailed or one-tailed test

-Three types of test are possible depending on the alternative hypothesis chosen:
+Three types of one-sample test are possible in XLSTAT depending on the alternative hypothesis chosen:

 - For the two-tailed test, the null H0 and alternative Ha hypotheses are as follows: H0 : µ = µ0 Ha : µ ≠ µ0